Datasecure/Node-Teach-Back/README.md

 2. Create  _movies.txt_
 3. Walk through implementation

 > A callback in the context of JavaScript is a function passed as an argument into another function.
-This allows the calling function to execute arbitrary code so long as the function passed as an argument matches the signature required.
+This allows the calling function to execute arbitrary code so long as the function passed as an argument matches the signature required.
 This make code more generic and in JavaScript allows code to run   asynchronously

 [readFile Documentation](https://nodejs.org/api/fs.html#fs_fs_readfile_path_options_callback)
 * Know that  the callback passed to `readFile`  must be a function that excepts, as arguments, two values: `err` and `data`